This article aims to offer practical information for international people working in France.

 - Finally, something that I had personally not envisaged was an Azerty keyboard, but you get used to it!

 French employment law is complex and evolving!
 We cannot squeeze details into this short article!
 The above text is general.
-Every individual situation is different, you should look up what is specific to your personal situation.
-Learn more about your rights in France and in the UK by clicking on the links in the above article.
+Every individual situation is different, you are advised to research your own personal situation.
+Learn more about your rights in France by clicking on the links in the above article.